-“Farqui thoughtfully explores the way in which brutality and disregard of animal welfare is endemic in the industry on a global scale, and provides suggestions for realistic actions that readers can take to encourage change.
-The book begs a comparison to Upton Sinclair’s The Jungle.” – Publishers Weekly
+“Farqui thoughtfully explores the way in which brutality and disregard of animal welfare are endemic in the industry on a global scale and provides suggestions for realistic actions that readers can take to encourage change.
+The book begs comparison to Upton Sinclair’s The Jungle.” – Publishers Weekly

 “Every so often a book comes along that has the power to alter the course of history.
 Project Animal Farm is that potent.
 It is so inspiring, so moving, so deeply personal and yet also has such profound cultural implications, that it will change the lives of everyone who reads it.
 People will be talking about this book for decades.” – John Robbins, author of Diet for a New America and The Food Revolution